zeromq/pyzmq/README.md

 ØMQ is a lightweight and fast messaging implementation.

 PyZMQ should work with any Python ≥ 2.6 (including Python 3), as well as PyPy.
-The Cython backend used by CPython supports libzmq ≥ 2.1.4 (including 3.2.x), but the CFFI backend used by PyPy only supports libzmq ≥ 3.2.2.
+The Cython backend used by CPython supports libzmq ≥ 2.1.4 (including 3.2.x and 4.x), but the CFFI backend used by PyPy only supports libzmq ≥ 3.2.2 (including 4.x).

 ## Versioning

-Current release of pyzmq is 13.1.0, and targets libzmq-3.2.2.
-For libzmq 2.0.x, use pyzmq release 2.0.10.1 or the 2.0.x development branch.
+Current release of pyzmq is 14.0.1, and targets libzmq-4.0.3.
+For libzmq 2.0.x, use pyzmq release 2.0.10.1 or the 2.0.x maintenance branch.
 PyZMQ (on CPython via Cython) continues to support libzmq ≥ 2.1.4.

 pyzmq-2.1.11 was the last version of pyzmq to support Python 2.5, and pyzmq ≥ 2.2.0 requires Python ≥ 2.6.
 pyzmq-13.0.0 introduces PyPy support via CFFI, which only supports libzmq-3.2.2 and newer.

-PyZMQ releases ≤ 2.2.0 matched libzmq versioning, but this will no longer be the case.
-To avoid confusion with the contemporary libzmq-3.2 major version release, PyZMQ is jumping to 13.0 (it will be the thirteenth release, so why not?).
-PyZMQ ≥ 13.0 will follow semantic versioning conventions accounting only for PyZMQ itself.
+PyZMQ releases ≤ 2.2.0 matched libzmq versioning, but this is no longer the case, starting with PyZMQ 13.0.0 (it was the thirteenth release, so why not?).
+PyZMQ ≥ 13.0 follows semantic versioning conventions accounting only for PyZMQ itself.

 For a summary of changes to pyzmq, see our [changelog](http://zeromq.github.com/pyzmq/changelog.html).

-### ØMQ 3.x
+### ØMQ 3.x, 4.x

-PyZMQ ≥ 2.2.0 fully supports the 3.x API of libzmq, developed at [zeromq/libzmq](https://github.com/zeromq/libzmq).
+PyZMQ ≥ 2.2.0 fully supports the 3.x and 4.x APIs of libzmq,
+developed at [zeromq/libzmq](https://github.com/zeromq/libzmq).
-No code to change, no flags to pass, just build pyzmq against libzmq3 and it should work.
+No code to change, no flags to pass, just build pyzmq against the latest and it should work.

-PyZMQ on PyPy *only* supports the 3.x API of libzmq.
+PyZMQ on PyPy *only* supports libzmq >= 3.2.2.

 ## Documentation